leonxlin/quarantine/README.md

   - factor out toolbelt mode to avoid conditional logic in dragStarted etc.
   - redo pathing and collision handling
     - try using potential function
+    - insight: we don't actually want to use "forces" that affect acceleration; we want directly

 - next features
   - make interaction bonuses more visually obvious
   - level modes
   - try path planning with a potential function